 Rather than creating a brand-new standard, SMO uses existing major assurance standards to define a responsible source.
-The standard used for the current SMO mines is the World Gold Council’s Responsible Gold Mining Principles (RGMPs), The Initiative for Responsible Mining Assurance (IRMA) and The International Council on Mining and Metals Mining Principles (ICMM) has equivalency with the RGMPs and would also be deemed as a suitable responsibility standard by SMO.
-The Mines signed up to any of these assurance standards undergo independent auditing to ensure they employ international best practice across a all areas of their operation.
+The standard used for the current SMO mines is the World Gold Council’s Responsible Gold Mining Principles (RGMPs).
+The International Council on Mining and Metals Mining Principles (ICMM) has equivalency with the RGMPs and would also be deemed as a suitable responsibility standard by SMO.
+The Mines signed up to these assurance standards undergo independent auditing to ensure they employ international best practice across all areas of their operation.
 The mine must have a framework of procedures in place to demonstrate best practice in terms of:

 • Employment Practices